ELITE FITNESS

 Credit for this brutal variation goes to strength coach Eric Cressey.
 The side plank with march will challenge your obliques way more than a regular side plank.
 And it's going to fire up hip muscles (like the glute medius) that are crucial for knee health.
 Do 10-20 marches per side.

-(Psychologically this variation is great too because you are counting reps instead of staring at the clock.)
+(Psychologically this variation is great because you are counting reps instead of staring at the clock.)

-Plus, it will give you the foundation and fortitude to work your way into more advanced core exercises such as these.
-Or 7 advanced variations of the original exercise.
+Plus, it will give you the foundation and fortitude to work your way into more advanced side plank variations.

 get started